-At each borehole, the soils were initially sampled from the surface using a 1.0 m long and 127 mm external diameter split spoon sampler; a PW size sampler.
-Subsequently, the soils were sampled at regular intervals using a 610 mm long and 51 mm external diameter split spoon sampler (B size sampler) or a 63 mm external diameter split spoon sampler (N size sampler).
-With the B size sampler, the Standard Penetration Tests (SPTs) was performing as defined in ASTM D-1586.
+At each borehole, the soils were initially sampled from the surface using a 63 mm external diameter split spoon sampler (N size sampler).
+Subsequently, the soils were sampled at regular intervals using a 610 mm long and 51 mm external diameter split spoon sampler (B size sampler) and the Standard Penetration Tests (SPTs) was performing as defined in ASTM D-1586.
 The soils collected each split-spoon samplers were examined and described, and the soil recovery measured and recorded.